- 24K gold-plated barrel with extra-long cool tip

 The tip of the barrel gets pretty hot too, so you’ll want to be careful not to hold onto it or wear a heat resistant glove to protect your fingertips.

-- Ceramic and titanium barrel produces plenty of heat for styling and taming frizz
+- Nano titanium barrel produces plenty of heat for styling and taming frizz

 - Large range of heat settings